emn178/kf5/README.md

 KF5.configure do |config|
   config.domain = "your.domain"

-  # do not set key to disable SSO
+  # disable SSO if key is nil
   config.key = "your key of KF5 service"

   # 1: login for 30 days, 0: login for 30 minutes